High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Conclusions and outlook

 \section{Conclusions and outlook}

 We have presented a detailed analysis of the diagrammatic content of the two-particle vertex functions, focusing on the terms controlling their high frequency structures.
 This information is extremely valuable, also at a practical level, because the efficient algorithmic treatment of the vertex asymptotics is fundamental for several recently proposed quantum field theoretical approaches based on expansions around a correlated starting point.
 In particular, by focusing on the two-particle reducible parts of the vertex function, we could identify the different contributions to their high-frequency asymptotics as diagrammatic classes with a reduced frequency (and momentum) dependence, and establish a connection to the (physical) susceptibilities and the fermion-boson vertices.
 The gained insights are essential in order to devise efficient parametrization schemes for the two-particle vertex functions.
 We then discussed the algorithmic details necessary for the implementation of these ideas in numerical (and analytical) studies, considering as specific examples the functional renormalization group approach and the parquet approximation.
 In order to verify the correct treatment of the high frequency asymptotics, we benchmarked our numerical implementations for a SIAM against exact calculations from ED.
-Finally, we tested the intrinsic performance of the approaches also in the most challenging strong coupling regime.
+Finally, we tested the intrinsic performance of the approaches also in the intermediate-to-strong coupling regime.

 This algorithmic progress paves the way towards a full numerical treatment of correlations at the two-particle level, which is pivotal for all vertex-based quantum many-body methods.
-In particular, these ideas are directly applicable in the treatment of non-local correlations beyond the dynamical mean-field theory by means of its cutting-edge diagrammatic extensions, such as the DF, the DMF2RG, the D$\Gamma$A, and the recently introduced TRILEX and QUADRILEX approach.
+In particular, these ideas are directly applicable in the treatment of non-local correlations beyond the dynamical mean-field theory by means of its cutting-edge diagrammatic extensions\cite{Rohringer2018}, such as DF, DMF$^2$RG, D$\Gamma$A, and the recently introduced TRILEX and QUADRILEX approach.
+They are further crucial for numerically reliable implementations of vertex-based fRG\cite{Tagliavini2019,Hille2020,Chalupa2020a} and its recently proposed multiloop extension\cite{Kugler2018a,Kugler2018b}.
+Moreover, our new approach, which has been derived and applied for a purely static and local Hubbard interaction in a half-filled system can be systematically applied to more realistic situations out of half-filling\cite{Kaufmann2017} and longer range interactions.
+An extension to retarded interactions on the other hand requires a comprehensive analysis of the effect due to the frequency dependence of the coupling which represents an interesting future research direction.